Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

 where $\alpha$ represents the corresponding pairing symmetry and $\boldsymbol{\delta}_l$ contributes to the four nearest neighbour site vectors for each site.
 The intralayer $s$-wave symmetry and $d$-wave symmetry are undertaken by the coefficient $f_{intra-s}(\boldsymbol{\delta}_l)=1$ for $l=1,2,3,4$ and $f_{intra-d}(\boldsymbol{\delta}_l)=+1 (-1)$ for $l=1,3 (2,4)$, respectively.

-Through the analysis of the uniform pairing structure factor, we directly compare the correlation length $\xi$ (Eq.
-(8) in the text) of intralayer $s$-wave, intralayer $d$-wave and interlayer $s$-wave pairing symmetries, as shown in Fig.~\ref{Fig_S4}.
-The intralayer $s$-wave and $d$-wave pairing almost maintain independent on doping $x$ and interlayer repulsion $V$ with small $\xi$ values within our parameter range.
-For both $V=0$ and $V=0.3$, the $\xi$ of interlayer $s$-wave pairing far exceeds the intralayer two, exhibiting a robust dominance of SC pairing in this work.
+We directly compare the correlation lengths $\xi$ (Eq.~(8) in the main text) of intralayer $s$-wave, intralayer $d$-wave, and interlayer $s$-wave pairing symmetries through the analysis of the uniform pairing structure factor, as shown in Fig.~\ref{Fig_S4}.
+The intralayer $s$-wave and $d$-wave pairing correlations remain weak and largely independent of doping $x$ and interlayer Coulomb repulsion $V$ within our parameter range, exhibiting small correlation lengths.
+For both $V=0$ and $V=0.3$, the correlation length of interlayer $s$-wave pairing far exceeds those of the intralayer channels, demonstrating the robust dominance of interlayer $s$-wave pairing in our model.